tonijimenez72/4.2_Spring_Framework_Basics_Level2/README.md

 * String name
 * int weightInKilograms

-Using the JPA specification, you will have to persist this entity to an SQL database, following the MVC pattern.
-For this, depending on the main Package, you will create a package structure, where you will place the classes you need:
+Using the JPA specification, we will have to persist this entity to an SQL database, following the MVC pattern.
+For this, depending on the main Package, we will create a package structure, where we will place the classes we need:

  * cat.itacademy.s04.t02.n01.controllers
  * cat.itacademy.s04.t02.n01.model